 New York Institute of Technology is proud to be a part of the Yellow Ribbon GI Education Enhancement Program.
-The program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008 and allows degree-granting institutions of higher learning in the United States to voluntarily enter into an agreement with the VA to fund tuition expenses for the 2022-2023 school year (as of August 1, 2022) that exceed either the \$26,381.37 cap for private institutions or the resident tuition and fees for a public institution.
+The program is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008 and allows degree-granting institutions of higher learning in the United States to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed either the \$28,937.09 cap for private institutions (after of August 1, 2024) or the resident tuition and fees for a public institution.
 The participating educational institution can contribute up to 50 percent of those expenses, and the VA will match the same amount as the institution.

-Students must be eligible for the Post-9/11 GI BILL® at the 100 percent rate to be considered for the Yellow Ribbon Program.
+Students must be eligible for the Post-9/11 GI BILL® at the 100 percent level to be considered for the Yellow Ribbon Program.
 Students must also meet Satisfactory Academic Progress requirements to receive Veteran Benefits, including Yellow Ribbon Program funds.